LucHermitte/lh-vim-lib/doc/Project.md

    [lh-dev](http://github.com/LucHermitte/lh-dev#options-1), I've went a little bit further in order to support specialization for buffer and/or filetypes.

-Given the objective to have options that are project specific, it's quite to achieve it thanks to plugins like [local_vimrc](https://github.com/LucHermitte/local_vimrc/) (or similar techniques).
+Given the objective to have options that are project specific, it's quite easy to achieve it thanks to plugins like [local_vimrc](https://github.com/LucHermitte/local_vimrc/) (or similar techniques).
 With these plugins, we say a file belongs to a project when it's located in a directory under the one where a `_vimrc_local` file resides.